Fouad Abiad

-Fouad "Hoss" Abiad (Arabic: فؤاد ابيض; born 15 October 1978) is a retired Canadian IFBB professional bodybuilder.
+Fouad "Hoss" Abiad (Arabic: فؤاد ابيض; born 15 October 1978) is a retired Canadian-French IFBB professional bodybuilder.
 He earned IFBB Pro League status by winning the super-heavyweight division and overall titles of the Canadian Championships in 2006.
 He made his first appearance as a professional at that year’s Atlantic City Pro, finishing in 15th place.
 He ultimately competed in the 2008 Mr. Olympia.

 He won two contests in 2015 — the Orlando Show of Champions and the Vancouver Pro.
 He also placed second at the Tampa Pro that year to winner Maxx Charles.
 Abiad’s last contest was the 2017 Arnold Classic, where he placed sixth overall.
 His focus eventually shifted to launching his supplement brand, Hosstile, and promoting contests in Canada.
 He is also known as the host of various podcasts.
 He has also performed commentary.